 - For the extra adventurous, hike to the Plain of Six Glaciers with a stop at the Plain of Six Glaciers Tea House (14.6 km out & back / 588 m elevation gain).

 *Note parking at Lake Louise will be paid parking for the 2023 summer season.
 Get more tips on finding free parking in Banff here.

 4. Visit Moraine Lake

-Moraine Lake is easily one of the most beautiful lakes you’ll visit.
+Moraine Lake is easily one of the most beautiful lakes you’ll visit anywhere in the world.
 This glacially fed lake in Banff will have you in awe with its turquoise blue color.

 Here are the best things to do with kids at Moraine Lake:

 - Rent a canoe to head out on the lake.